-Take a bunch of flower pedals and place them in a large bowl.
+Take a bunch of flower petals and place them in a large bowl.
 Cut out some contact paper into the shape of a flower.
-Let the children place the flower pedals on the cut outs.
+Let the children place the flower petals on the cutouts.
 Once finished, used another piece of contact paper to seal it off so no flowers come loose.
 Add a steam cut out from green paper if you want.

 I have used this idea with kids of all ages and it is a lot of fun.
 Supplies: bright pink const. paper, green food dye, straws, glue, different shades of pink and fuchsia tissue paper cut into small squares.

 Put a few small drops of green food dye at bottom of the pink paper.
 Have children blow with a straw up and over a little left and right to create a pretty shaped branch with lots of twigs.
 Then take the tissue squares and pinch in the middle and glue on like a blossom along the green stems, remembering to get some on the ends of the twigs.
 Really beautiful on your wall and to send home. (you can also use white paper and then staple or glue to a larger pink construction paper)